Roll, Jordan, Roll: History

 "Roll, Jordan, Roll" influenced a variety of songs.
 The refrain of Stephen Foster's "Camptown Races", for instance, is considerably similar to the spiritual, and the melodies likewise have parallels.
 By the early 20th century, Stephen Calt writes, "Roll, Jordan, Roll" had influenced the creation of a new genre, blues, though likely through an undocumented secular version of the song.
 He finds compositional similarities in "Roll, Jordan, Roll" and all blues songs.
 Early blues songs, such as "Bad-luck Blues" (1927) and "Cool Drink of Water" (1928), used a similar structure to that of "Roll, Jordan, Roll".
 "Roll, Jordan, Roll", meanwhile, became a standard of the Fisk Jubilee Singers and has remained a staple of gospel music.

 Bing Crosby included the song in a medley on his album 101 Gang Songs (1961).

 In 1962 Eugene D. Genovese began writing his book Roll, Jordan, Roll.
-He took a different stand between ideology and idealism, the most studies of slavery theme, and postulated which master and slave must be studied together.
-His work is a critique to the ideology, and the best way to understand the American slavery is to understand his structure.
-He adapted the Gramsci's notion of hegemony to reinterpret the slave relationship, and he focused on slave culture, ignoring the economic determinism.
+In the book, he took a stance between ideology and idealism in regards to historical and literary studies of slavery.
+His work critiqued ideology.
+He adapted Antonio Gramsci's notion of cultural hegemony to reinterpret the master-slave relationship, and he focused on slave culture, ignoring economic determinism.